opencv/opencv/modules/core/doc/operations_on_arrays.rst

 ------
 Reduces a matrix to a vector.

-.. ocv:function:: void reduce(InputArray mtx, OutputArray vec, int dim, int reduceOp, int dtype=-1)
+.. ocv:function:: void reduce( InputArray src, OutputArray dst, int dim, int rtype, int dtype=-1 )

 .. ocv:pyfunction:: cv2.reduce(src, dim, rtype[, dst[, dtype]]) -> dst

 .. ocv:cfunction:: void cvReduce(const CvArr* src, CvArr* dst, int dim=-1, int op=CV_REDUCE_SUM)
 .. ocv:pyoldfunction:: cv.Reduce(src, dst, dim=-1, op=CV_REDUCE_SUM)-> None

-    :param mtx: Source 2D matrix.
+    :param src: Source 2D matrix.

-    :param vec: Destination vector.
+    :param dst: Destination vector.
 Its size and type is defined by  ``dim``  and  ``dtype``  parameters.

     :param dim: Dimension index along which the matrix is reduced.
 0 means that the matrix is reduced to a single row.
 1 means that the matrix is reduced to a single column.

-    :param reduceOp: Reduction operation that could be one of the following:
+    :param rtype: Reduction operation that could be one of the following:

             * **CV_REDUCE_SUM** The output is the sum of all rows/columns of the matrix.